tuxtof/labs/calm/lab2/calm_workshop_lab2.rst

    #!/bin/bash
    echo "goodbye!"

-Before we’re finished here, we have 1 more step to do.
-Since we need the DB address to bring up the PHP server, we need to add a **Dependency**.
+Since we need the DB IP Address to bring up the AppServer, we need to add a **Dependency**.

 - Click on the . **AppService** service,
 - Click on the Arrow icon that appears right above it,